yjayaraman-pivotal/concourse-spring-music/ci/README.md

 ## Resources

+Resources in concourse are implemented as docker images contains implementations corresponding their types

-* music-repo E.g. git@github.com:datianshi/spring-music.git
+* music-repo ([git-resource](https://github.com/concourse/git-resource)): A github repo.
+E.g. spring music github resource

-* version (Application/spring music version): A file to track the version stored in s3.
-Content with E.g. 1.0.1
+* version ([semver-resource](https://github.com/concourse/semver-resource)): A file to track the version stored in s3.
+E.g. 1.0.1 in a file named as current-version

-* music-release A bucket in s3 that stores spring-music artifact E.g. spring-music-1.0.1.war
+* music-release (([s3-resource](https://github.com/concourse/s3-resource))) A bucket in s3 that stores spring-music artifact E.g. spring-music-1.0.1.war

-## Pipeline progress
+## Pipeline Progress

 ### Check out from the music-repo

 ### Unit testing spring-music

 This step runs on a container with gradle and java installed.
-Basically it just run "gradle test" against the music-repo
+Basically it just runs "gradle test" against the music-repo

 ### Build Binary